opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 ## Run a workload in redline testing mode

-Getting started with redline testing begins with creating a timed test procedure that defines the duration, target throughput, and number of clients.
+You can get started with redline testing by creating a timed test procedure that defines the duration, target throughput, and number of clients.
 Once configured, you can run the benchmark with a single command—and optionally customize the maximum number of clients to match your cluster's capacity.

 Create a timed test procedure using settings similar to the following: